 Edge-of-your-seats, winner-take-all action

-The NHL's Carolina Hurricanes, having made the playoffs in five straight seasons, are once again a top contender for the Stanley Cup this year (and the team just made big moves at the league's trade deadline).
-At the time of writing, the Canes have six remaining home games in the regular season, and will roll into post-season play in late April.
-The biggest—and loudest—crowds of the year will be at PNC Arena early and often with big tailgating parties in the coming weeks (so don't miss out!).
+The NHL's Carolina Hurricanes, having made the playoffs in six straight seasons, are once again a contender for the Stanley Cup this year (and the team just made big moves at the league's trade deadline).
+The Canes have just a half-dozen remaining home games in the regular season, and will roll into post-season play in late April.
+The biggest—and loudest—crowds of the year will be at Lenovo Center early and often with big tailgating parties in the coming weeks (so don't miss out!).

-Over in Cary, last year's sold-out phenomenon The Soccer Tournament—a 7 on 7, winner-take-all tournament that gave $1 million to the winning squad—is back, bigger and better this June 5-10.
-The 118-match event will include a women's tournament this year, too, meaning a total of $2 million prizes will be up for grabs, and some of the sports' biggest stars from teams around the world are expected to compete.
+Over in Cary, last year's sold-out phenomenon The Soccer Tournament—a 7 on 7, winner-take-all tournament that gave $1 million to the winning squad—is back, bigger and better than ever this June 4-9.
+With a total of $2 million in prizes up for grabs, the 118-match event will include an expanded women's tournament this year and some of the sports' biggest stars from teams around the world are expected to compete (tickets just went on sale!).

-Bonus event: The North Carolina Cup—a professional pickleball event—will take place at Cary Tennis Park, April 1-7.
+Bonus events: The North Carolina Cup—a professional pickleball event—will take place at Cary Tennis Park, April 1-6; ESL One Raleigh, a Dota 2 esports event, will welcome fans to the Raleigh Convention Center, April 7-13.

 A great hike in The Great Outdoors